 Many online lenders aren't banks in the traditional sense, but instead offer “alternative” financing.
 For example, an online lender might offer cash advances and invoice financing.
 Further, online lenders are often willing to work with businesses that traditional banks have shied away from.
 Many “bankable” clients are now working with online lenders as well.
 Why?
 Online loans are generally easier to apply for and financing is available faster than traditional bank funding.
 Due to this, small businesses that would easily qualify for traditional bank loans often choose online lenders instead.
 In this blog post, we'll explain everything you need to know about online business loan programs.
 Specifically, we'll review their benefits, downsides, and how the loan application process typically works.

 The Pros of Online LendersObtaining an online business loan comes with many advantages, including:

 - Application process that requires less documentation and can be completed anytime.

-- Lenders may be willing to work with less-established businesses or those with poor credit.
+- Lenders may be willing to work with new businesses or those with poor credit scores.

-- The plethora of choices can be overwhelming.
+- The plethora of funding options can be overwhelming.

 - Streamlined application process.

 - Not required to surrender equity or sales.